 Three workshop modules will be offered.
 The Fractal 3-Line Matrix is a two-dimensional tool that visualizes non-hierarchical forms of text interpretation.
 In the workshop we will probe the template’s multiple functions, using an example text.
 Participants will learn to implement and also adapt the methods contained in the matrix.

 The module using the three-dimensional Braid template invites participants to synergistically assess conditions that impact their own professional practices.
 Participants from the cultural sector, for example artists, designers, theorists or administrators, may ideally work in rotating pairs, to gain and share new insights by comparing and inscribing their experiences into the Braid template.

 The workshop module Performative Topologies is conceptualized as a game and movement lab.
 Differently from the preceding two workshops the initial engagement here is through a verbally shared algorithm.
-This module asks how the presentation of an imagined object under alternating perspectives (for example imagining, describing, sketching, performing) promotes a better understanding of one’s own ways to value personal experience.
+This module asks how the presentation of an imagined object under alternating perspectives (for example imagining, describing, sketching, performing) promotes a new understanding of one’s own ways to value personal experience.
 This module will culminate in a joint performance – a spatial diagram of sorts.

 By contributing to a workshop, participants both support the artist in her ongoing research into Performative Diagrammatics and gain the opportunity to explore and share what often tends to be backgrounded in daily work and life – own ways of perceiving, valuing, thinking and representing.

 Workshops take place in German and English.
 Participation is free.

 *February 25, 2019.
 Talk: Performative Diagrammatics as Action Model.
 Walsh Arts & Sciences Seminar Series, Clarkson University, Potsdam, New York.